 |Admitted for Fall Term||Opens in March|

 How Do I Sign Up for Orientation?

-- Log into ASAP and click the “Future Roadrunner” tab and click “Sign Up for Orientation.”
+- Log into your ASAP account, click the “Future Roadrunner” tab, and click “Sign Up for Orientation.”

 Complete New Student Orientation